-You can set up a firewall for the primary network interface of the control.
-It can be configured so that incoming network traffic is blocked and/or a message is displayed, depending on the sender and the service.
-The firewall cannot be started for the secondary network interface of the control.
+You have the possibility to set up a firewall for the primary network interface of the control and a sandbox, if needed.
+You can configure it so that incoming network traffic is blocked and/or a message is displayed, depending on the sender and the service.

+The firewall cannot be started for the secondary network interface of the control (i.e., the machine network).

-Once the firewall has been activated, a symbol appears at the lower right in the taskbar.
+If you activate the firewall, the control displays a corresponding icon at the bottom right in the taskbar.
 The symbol changes depending on the safety level that the firewall was activated with, and informs about the level of the safety settings:

-Firewall active with high safety level. (all services except for SSH are blocked) Firewall protection does not yet exist although it has been activated according to the configuration.
-This can happen, for example, if PC names for which there are no equivalent IP addresses as yet were used in the configuration.
-Firewall active with medium security level

-Have your network specialist check and, if necessary, change the standard settings.
+lcon Meaning No firewall protection yet although it has been activated according to the configuration.
+This can happen, for example, if a dynamic IP address is used in the network interface config- uration, but the DHCP server has not yet assigned such an address.
+0 Firewall active with medium security level ا ا Firewall is activated with a high security level All services except for SSH are blocked.
+A Hav e your network specialist check and, if necessary, change the standard settings.